LazyRen/2017-Database-Systems/readme.md

 original BPT source code is written by Amittai Aviram (http://www.amittai.com)

 modified by Dae In Lee

+# Recovery
+Only "update" function works for recovery.
+Almost done insertion & deletion but something messed up with deletion and ultimatly failed on even with isertion & update.
+So I had to roll back to update only recovery.
+Should have committed insertion finished files...

+The format of the db file must be DATA1 ~ DATA10, and it must be present at the same directory with program main file.
+Recovery won't work if not.

+log data is saved as "log.db"

+Recovery is done based on "physical recovery" Compare the leaf page lsn to the log lsn, if log lsn has higher value, do recovery.
+(Undo is vice versa)

+Unlike most of students, I used "double linked list" to manage the inmemory logs.
+In this way, log is flushed into the disk only when it has to(steal: when buffer manager flushes buffer, no force:at the time of commit).

+There is no CLE type log but however, abort txn will use END / UPDATE log type to finish undo.

 # Features

 This project implemented B+ Tree data structure to construct single-user diskbased DB.